sebastiancarlos/beachpatrol/README.md

 ## F.A.Q.

+### Isn't the claim that web browsers aren't automatable a bit far-fetched?

+When we say that web browsers aren't automatable, we're thinking more along the lines of the depth of automation available with tools like Bash or Vim (where virtually every interaction can be scripted and interwoven into custom workflows without much resistance.)

+Yes, we acknowledge there are existing ways to automate browser tasks like autofill, mouse and keyboard macros, bookmarklets, and of course various tools like Playwright.

+Beachpatrol aspires to bring a new spin to the state-of-the-art, re-imagining automation tools not as a one-time task, but integrated into your daily browser.
+Just as your favorite shell or extendable text editor.

+In short, our aim is to take existing automation tools (currently designed for testing or scraping) and tweak them for everyday browsing, while also providing a UI which is both simple and power-user friendly.

-### What’s the point?
+### But what’s the point?
 Isn’t Beachpatrol just a wrapper around a Playwright browser?

 True, But it offers several value-added features:

 - **Automation Detection Evasion**: Beachpatrol carefully selects Playwright options and plugins to mirror the activity of a regular browsing, helping to avoid detection mechanisms that websites use to identify and block automated browsers.
 - **Client/Server Architecture**: `beachpatrol` launches a browser and listens on a socket.
 The separate client `beachmsg` can then be used to transmit Playwright commands to the controlled browser.
 This separation allows for greater flexibility and integration with other tools and scripts.
 - **Browser Extension**: An accompanying browser extension is designed to also communicate with the socket and send commands.
 The extension provides a user-friendly graphical interface and contextual tools.

-The aim of Beachpatrol is to take existing browser automation tools (currently designed for testing or scraping) and tweak them for everyday browsing, while also providing a UI which is both simple and power-user friendly.

 ### Why Playwright instead of Selenium?
 Why Chromium instead of Firefox?